jloespindola/Frequency_sync/README.md

 # Frequency_sync
 This repository includes the data measured from the experiments.
 For all files, columns 1 to 80 correspond to the currents for electrodes 1 to 80, respectively.
+The currents were measured at an acquisition rate of 200 Hz.

 Figure 3(b): oc091818_28.lvm